cake-contrib/Home/Guidelines.md

 This document provides some guidelines and best practices for writing Cake addins hosted within the cake-contrib GitHub organisation.

+## NuGet Package Icon

+Use the Cake Contrib Icon which can be found [here](https://github.com/cake-contrib/graphics), rather than the Cake Icon.

 ## Build Infrastructure

 Addins which are part of the cake-contrib organisation should use the [Cake.Recipe] scripts for their build process.